thomasesmith/vw-car-net-api/README.md

 > The values that the API will accept for "max_charge_current" probably differ depending on your vehicle, but I happen to know that for the 2016 eGolf SE (w/ the optional DC Fast Charging package) the acceptable values of "max_charge_current" are 5, 10, 13, and "max".
 #### Response
 ````
-(TODO)
+{
+  "value": {
+    "transaction_id": "...",
+    "command": "set_max_charge_current"
+  }
+}
 ````

 ### Turning On/Off Climate Control and Adjusting Target Temperature
-If your vehicle is plugged in, or if you have "unplugged_climate_control_enabled" set to "true" you can adjust the climate control with the API.
+If your vehicle is plugged in, or if you have "unplugged_climate_control_enabled" set to `true`, you can adjust the climate control with the API.
 #### Request
 ````
 PUT https://cns.vw.com/mps/v1/vehicles/{YOUR ACCOUNT NUMBER}/status/climate